jdohertydev/maison_lavaux/README.md

     Flexibility: Passing precomputed values like subtotal to the context allows for easier customization in the future, such as adding taxes, discounts, or other price adjustments.

 This approach reflects a clean separation of concerns between business logic and presentation, ensuring the project remains scalable and maintainable.

+Issue: Toast Messages Displayed Incorrect Information

+Issue: Toast Messages Displayed Incorrect Information

+In the initial implementation, toast messages displayed incorrect or unclear information when users added, updated, or removed items from the shopping bag.
+Specifically, the messages referenced raw data from the session (e.g., item IDs or quantities) instead of meaningful details like the product's name.
+This caused confusion for users as they were shown numbers instead of the actual product names.
+Fix: Improved Toast Messaging

+The messages framework was updated to dynamically include the product's name and relevant details (e.g., size and quantity) in all user feedback.
+This involved:

+    Fetching the product name from the database (Product.objects.get(pk=item_id)).
+    Updating success and warning messages to use clear, user-friendly text.
+    Including size and quantity details where applicable for better context.

+This fix ensures that all toast messages provide accurate and meaningful feedback, enhancing the user experience.
+For example:

+    Before: Updated quantity to 2.
+    After: Updated 'Product Name' quantity to 2.

+Relevant Files

+    views.py: Adjusted logic for add_to_bag, adjust_bag, and remove_from_bag to include meaningful details in toast messages.